Homemade Baby Food Recipes

 Please note - this information should not be taken as medical advice and - as with all new foods - you should discuss the introduction of strawberries with your child's doctor.

 The most common reaction to strawberries is itching or a rash where the fruit comes into contact with the skin (usually around the mouth).
-Occasionally, reactions to strawberries can be severe and may involve swelling of the throat.

 Strawberries can also cause hives elsewhere on the body and some parents find that giving their children strawberries can cause the symptoms of asthma and eczema to worsen.